 Lets you set up an arbitrary board position.
+The shifted Ctr1-E key is a keyboard equivalent.
 Use mouse button 1 to drag pieces to new squares, or to delete a piece by dragging it off the board or dragging an empty square on top of it.
 To drop a new piece on a square, press mouse button 2 or 3 over the square.
 This brings up a menu of white pieces (button 2) or black pieces (button 3).
 Additional menu choices let you empty the square or clear the board.
 You can set the side to play next by clicking on the word White or Black at the top of the screen.
 Selecting 'Edit Position' causes XBoard to discard all remembered moves in the current game.